Pinafore/cl1-hw/project/project.md

   is not the same thing as simply presenting the error matrix, as it does not inspect any individual examples.

+* The linguistic motivation for your features.
+This is a computational linguistics class, so you should give precedence to features / techniques that we use in this class (e.g., syntax, morphology, part of speech, word sense, etc.).
+Given two features that work equally well and one that is linguistically motivated, we'll prefer the linguistically motivated one.

 * Presumably you did many different things; how did they each individually contribute to your final result?